ChandruSu/helium-interpreter/README.md

     @methodFromFile()
     ```
-    Include statements can only be executed at global scope.
-Filepaths are relative to the current script file.
+    Include statements can only be executed within global scope.
+File paths should be given relative to the current script file.
+Avoid using circular or duplicate imports

 ## Features